Tag: Emily Thornberry

 The below Parliamentary question was asked by Emily Thornberry on 2015-12-15.

-To ask the Secretary of State for Work and Pensions, what qualifications are required of case managers employed by the Fit for Work service.
+To ask the Secretary of State for Work and Pensions, how many full-time equivalent staff are employed by the Fit for Work service as case managers; and whether the Government plans to increase this number.

 Justin Tomlinson